thealexhatcher/aws-cloudformation-tagging-permissions-example/README.md

   --profile user-account1-profile
 ```

 b.
-Update a Cloudformation Stack created by Account1 with the Account1 User and Role.
-This should succeed.
+Update a Cloudformation Stack created by userAccount1 with the userAccount1 User and Role.
+This will succeed.
 ```bash
 aws cloudformation update-stack \
   --stack-name test-stack1 \